Moonflower-labs/taskZen/README.md

 ---

 - Tasks
   See all company tasks, create, edit and delete .
 Note the create, edit and delete features are only avaliable for `Admin` and `Manager` roles, whereas users with single `Employee` role will still see all tasks with visibilty `public`.
-The visibility field dictates whether the employees can see tasks, even if the task is assigned to the user **it must be `public`** for the empoyee user to see it.
+The visibility field dictates whether the employees can see tasks, even if a task is assigned to an employee, **it must be `public`** for the empoyee user to see it.

 ---

 - Reviews
-  Users wit `Admin` and/or `Manager` roles can create, edit and delete task reviews.
+  Users with `Admin` and/or `Manager` roles can create, edit and delete task reviews.
 Task reviews are also displayed for users with single `Employee` role .

 ---